Hungry-Monster-Inc/ignite-hm/readme.md

 Then spin up a new Bowser-powered React Native app:

 ```
-ignite new MyApp -b bowser
+ignite new MyApp -b hm
 ```

 `cd` into your new app and run `react-native run-ios` or `react-native run-android` (note: in Android, you'll need an Android emulator running or an Android phone attached).

 You should see an app that looks like the screenshot above!

-Next step -- follow this tutorial to learn how to create a trivia app with Ignite Bowser: https://shift.infinite.red/creating-a-trivia-app-with-ignite-bowser-part-1-1987cc6e93a1
+Next step -- follow this tutorial to learn how to create a trivia app with Ignite Bowser: https://shift.infinite.red/creating-a-trivia-app-with-ignite-hm-part-1-1987cc6e93a1

 ## Generators